 Get the highest level of training and expertise in nurse anesthesia.
 Become better equipped to work in any hospital or clinical setting.

-If you’re a registered nurse (RN) with a bachelor’s degree, you can earn your DNAP degree in three years.
+For registered nurses (RN) who hold a bachelor’s degree.
+Earn your DNAP degree in three years.

-Certified registered nurse anesthetists (CRNAs) at the master’s level can complete the DNAP degree in one, two or three years.
+For certified registered nurse anesthetists (CRNAs) at the master’s level.
+Earn your DNAP degree in one, two or three years.

 What is a nurse anesthetist?

 Certified registered nurse anesthetists (CRNAs) are advanced clinical nursing specialists.
 More than 47,000 CRNAs administer 32 million anesthetics in the United States each year.

 In addition, CRNAs administer anesthesia for all types of surgical cases, from the simplest to the most complex.
 CRNAs are the primary anesthesia professionals in rural America.
 In some states, CRNAs are the sole providers in nearly 100 percent of rural hospitals.

 On January 1, 2022 and following, all students matriculating into an accredited program must be enrolled in a doctoral program.